tonimg/Course/Tips/tips.md

 Paste the above into your command line prompt and this will make the **subl** command available to you.

-If you are using Sublime Text 3, use the following instead:
+If you are using Sublime Text 3 with a shortcut, use the following instead from Cmder:

 ``doskey subl="C:\Program Files\Sublime Text 3\sublime_text.exe" $*``

+My package installs of Sublime:

 -   Bootstrap 3 Snippet.
 -   A File Icon